Daikon: Names

 The vegetable's Chinese names are still uncommon in English.
-In most forms of Chinese cuisine, it is usually known as bái luóbo (Chinese white radish).
+In most forms of Chinese cuisine, it is usually known as bái luóbo (white radish).
 Although in Cantonese and Malaysian cuisine, it is encountered as lobak or lo pak, which are Cantonese pronunciations of the general Chinese term for "radish" or "carrot" (蘿蔔).
 In the cuisines of Hokkien and Teochew-speaking areas such as Singapore, Thailand, and Taiwan, it is also known as chai tow or chai tau (菜頭).
 Any of these may be referred to as "radish," with the regional variety implied by context.
 In English-speaking countries, it is also sometimes marketed as icicle radish.

 In mainland China and Singapore, the calque white carrot or misnomer carrot is sometimes used, owing to the similarity of the vegetables' names in Mandarin and Hokkien.
 This variant inspired the title for a popular guidebook on Singaporean street food, There's No Carrot in Carrot Cake, which refers to chai tow kway, a kind of cake made from daikon.